Princess Elisabeth, Duchess of Brabant: Education and military training

 In May 2020, the Belgian Royal Court announced that Elisabeth would undertake military training.
 On 31 August 2020, Elisabeth entered the Royal Military Academy in Brussels, studying social and military sciences.
 Among the 160th promotion, she received her blue beret in September 2020 and completed her one-year military training on 9 July 2021.
 Whilst attending the military academy, Elisabeth renounced any money that cadets receive and only obtained a certificate that she has completed the first year of training.
 For the next two years, she attended the Royal Military Academy's annual three-week summer camps and other practical and theoretical military classes.
 She swore the officers' oath on 26 September 2023 being commissioned as a second lieutenant in three branches of the Belgian Armed Forces.
 Elisabeth had one of the highest grades among her promotion.

 Elisabeth went on to study history and politics at Lincoln College, Oxford, in October 2021.
 She obtained her Bachelor of Arts degree with upper second class honours in July 2024.
 Elisabeth rowed for Lincoln College Boat Club in Torpids, an Oxford rowing race, in February 2023 under the name "Elisabeth de Saxe-Cobourg".
 In May 2024, the Belgian Royal Court announced that Elisabeth was admitted into Harvard Kennedy School to study for a two-year master's degree in public policy.
 She was also selected for an Honorary Award from the Fulbright program.
 Elisabeth began her studies at Harvard in September 2024.
 As she finished her first year, her ability to continue at the Harvard Kennedy School was possibly jeopardised under the Trump administration ban on foreign students.
 As of 18 August 2025 she obtained a visa to study; she did say prior to this she did not want to use her status as she understood the situation of her international classmates who were in the same position.
+In July 2025, Elisabeth completed a seven-week internship with Bruegel, an independent research centre in Brussels that specialises in European economic policy.
+On 28 May 2026, she graduated from Harvard.

 Elisabeth speaks Dutch, French, German and English, and has also taken classes in Mandarin Chinese.